adurivault/FBMessage/README.md

 You can notice that this conversation was most active between 2015 and mid-2016 and that people spoke the most at 12pm and barely spoke at night.

 ## Filters

 On the right-hand side, you can find some histograms :
 - Day of the week
 - Sent/Received
 - Top 10 conversations
 - Top 10 senders
 - Length of messages

-If you click on any bar of these barchats, it filters all the data and only keeps the one selected.
+If you click on any bar of these bar charts, it filters all the data and only keeps the one selected.
 You can apply multiple filters, and explore some interesting stuff this way.
 For instance, if you click on one particular conversation, then the top 10 senders histogram will display who speaks the most **for this conversation**.
 This is interesting for group conversations.
-All of the histograms are also linked to the brush & zoom, which means that if you are between **July 2016 and August 2016**, you will discover who were your 10 contacts for the **summer 2016**, and that maybe you were more active in the evenung, and less in the morning.
+All of the histograms are also linked to the brush & zoom, which means that if you are between **July 2016 and August 2016**, you will discover who were your 10 contacts for the **summer 2016**, and that maybe you were more active in the evening, and less in the morning.

 If you clicked everywhere on the filters and you want to reset everything, just click on **"Reset All Filters"** on the top right.